dehyohana/QE_AWS_Batch/README.md

 - 2 - Create a user and generate a pair key, that user need permission to push image in ECR and run Quantum Espresso commands in ECS;
 - 3 - Create a secret in AWS Secrets Manager with AWS_REGION, AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY keys, pass your credentials as value;
 - 4 - Save the secret ARN.
+- 5 - You must have a network layer (VPC and Subnet)

 Deploy the basic infra:
 - 1 - Fork the project;